akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/implement_crud.md

 	</bean>
 ```

 Note that the bean references the *NodeService* and the *ActionService*.
 Spring will inject them for us in the JAVA class we will generate.
-Thats handy.
+That's handy.
 These services will let us access Alfresco Core elements.
 The same is true for the *policyComponent* which we need to bind to the mentioned events.

 ### Writing the "behavior" code